creatis-myriad/creatis-myriad.github.io/collections/_tutorials/2022-09-12-tutorial-cvae.md

 &nbsp;

-As for the variational autoencoders, the key concept around conditional VAE is the optimization of the computation of the posterior $$p(z \vert x,y)$$.
+As for the variational autoencoders, the key challenge around conditional VAE is the optimization of the computation of the posterior $$p(z \vert x,y)$$.
 Indeed, due to intractable properties, the derivation of this distribution is complicated and requires the use of approximation techniques such as variational inference.

 In the conditional VAE formalism, the posterior $$p(z \vert x,y)$$ is approximated by a Gaussian distribution $$q(z \vert x,y)$$ whose mean $$\mu_{post}$$ and covariance $$\sigma_{post}$$ are defined by two functions $$g(x,y)$$ and $$h(x,y)$$.